 Financial Support

-A variety of local, state, regional, and federal programs are available to provide financial assistance to companies in specific sectors and to new and growing businesses regardless of sector.
+A variety of state, regional, and federal programs are available to provide financial assistance to companies in specific sectors and to new and growing businesses regardless of sector.
 In addition, funding may be availble through one of the investment networks that target Northwest companies.
 If you need additional assistance, please contact us or the Klickitat County Economic Development Department (KCEDD).

 Local